updated

 Description

 We're a Japanese-American family living in rural Tambasasayama, Hyogo Prefecture, doing permaculture and growing an organic veggie garden and orchard, plus keeping a few sheep.
 We're also homeschooling our 4 kids and run a small alternative school 3 days a week.
-Our house is nestled in the mountains so we've got some lovely hiking trails nearby, and beautiful view of the countryside.
+Our house is on a really big property nestled in the mountains so we've got some lovely hiking trails nearby, and beautiful view of the countryside.

 • Types of help and learning opportunities